arclabs561/subsume/docs/typst/00-introduction.typ

 *Gumbel Boxes (2020)*: Probabilistic boundaries using Gumbel distributions.
 Combines the best of both worlds: smooth gradients (enables learning) and max-stability (preserves mathematical structure).
 This is why Gumbel distributions, rather than other smooth distributions, are used in box embeddings.

 The choice of Gumbel distributions is not arbitrary—they appear naturally in extreme value theory as the limiting distribution of maxima (or minima), making them the "natural" choice for modeling extreme coordinates (minimum and maximum) that define box boundaries.
+The Fisher-Tippett-Gnedenko theorem (1928-1943) establishes that there are only three possible limiting distributions for normalized maxima: Gumbel (Type I), Fréchet (Type II), and Weibull (Type III).
+Among these, only the Gumbel distribution is max-stable with scale preservation—the maximum of independent Gumbel random variables remains Gumbel-distributed with the same scale parameter, which is essential for maintaining mathematical consistency in box operations (see the Gumbel Max-Stability document).

 == Modern Relevance